rubrikinc/rubrik-extension-for-vcd/docs/quick-start.md

-# Quick Start Guide: Rubrik Add-On for vCloud Director
+# Quick Start Guide: Rubrik Extension for vCloud Director

-## Introduction to the Rubrik Add-On for vCloud Director
+## Introduction to the Rubrik Extension for vCloud Director

-The following section outlines how to get started using the Rubrik Plugin for vCloud Director, including installation and configuration of the plugin as well as how to import the Lifecycle Management plugin, Configure Credentials and leverage RBAC.
+The following section outlines how to get started using the Rubrik Extension for vCloud Director.
+This includes installation and configuration of the plug-in, as well as how to import the [Lifecycle Management Plug-in](https://github.com/vmware/vcd-ext-sdk/tree/master/ui/plugin-lifecycle), configure credentials and leverage role-based access control (RBAC).

+Workflow for installing the extension:
+1. Installing and Configuring nginx Reverse Proxy
+2. Create a Certificate for Nginx Reverse Proxy
+3. Build the VMware vCD Lifecycle Management Plug-in
+4. Install the VMware vCD Lifecycle Management Plug-in
+5. Deploy the Rubrik Extension for vCloud Directory
-## Installing the Rubrik Add-On for vCloud Director
+6. Configure the Rubrik Extension for vCloud Directory

+### Rubrik Prerequisites

-* vCD Instance must be running vCD 9.1.0.2 or newer - This is required due to earlier versions not supporting RxJS and HTTPClient.
+* Rubrik must be running CDM 4.2+ for vCD versions up to 9.1
-* The VMware Lifecycle Management Plugin should be installed and accessible - See section 'VMware LCM' for installation steps

-## Prerequisites

-### Rubrik Pre-Requisites

-* Rubrik must be running CDM 4.2+ for upto vCD 9.1 (9.5 works with the exception of Export)
+  * vCD 9.5 works with CDM 4.2 with the exception of Export
 * Rubrik must be running CDM 5.0+ for vCD 9.1, 9.5
-* Rubrik must be configured with a valid SSL Certificate*
+* Rubrik must be configured with a valid SSL Certificate
+  * SSL Certificates that are self signed need to be trusted by the client before the extension will work
-* Rubrik must have the vCD Cell Registered - Refer to Rubrik User Guide Section: Adding a vCloud Director instance
+* Rubrik must have the vCD Cell Registered.
+Refer to Rubrik User Guide Section: "Adding a vCloud Director instance".
-* Rubrik Credentials are required to perform tasks via the Extension - Refer to Rubrik Credentials Section
+* Rubrik Credentials are required to perform tasks via the Extension.
+Refer to "Using the Extension" Section.

-*SSL Certificates that are self signed need to be trusted by the client before the extension will work.

-### Additional Pre-Requisites
+### Additional Prerequisites

+* vCloud Director (vCD) must be version 9.1.0.2 or newer.
+This is required due to earlier versions not supporting RxJS and HTTPClient.
-A Linux server is required to run nginx or any preferred reverse proxy.
-This guide currently only includes steps for nginx.
+* A Linux server is required to run [nginx](https://www.nginx.com/), or another preferred reverse proxy.
+This guide currently only includes steps for installing and configuring nginx.

-### Configuration
+* The VMware [Lifecycle Management Plug-in](https://github.com/vmware/vcd-ext-sdk/tree/master/ui/plugin-lifecycle) is used to install the Rubrik Extension for vCloud Director.
+Steps to build and install this plug-in are detailed below.

-#### Nginx Reverse Proxy
+## Installing and Configuring Nginx Reverse Proxy

-In order to reach Rubrik, we need to proxy via Nginx due to CORS restricting access directly.
-This is a temporary measure until CORS can be whitelisted directly on Rubrik, at which point, the reverse proxy will become redundant.
+In order to commnuicate with Rubrik CDM, we need to proxy via nginx due to [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) restricting access directly.
+This is a temporary measure until CORS can be whitelisted directly on Rubrik, at which point the reverse proxy will no longer be needed.

-First, lets build a linux server to host Nginx (rpm only in this guide)

-Once we have our server configured with Network Settings, we'll need to install the Nginx Packages:

-RHEL:
+The steps below can be used to install and configure nginx on an RPM-based linux distribution, e.g. RHEL or CentOS.
+If you are starting from scratch on a new server, configure the network settings, then install and configure nginx based on the following steps.

-Create the nginx yum repository:
+1. Create the nginx yum repository

 ```
 vi /etc/yum.repos.d/nginx.repo
 ```

-Add the following to the file:
+2. Add the following to the nginx.repo file

 CentOS:
 ```